Shieldowskyy/Shieldowskyy/README.md

 - 👋 Hi, I’m @Shieldowskyy
-- 👀 I’m interested in writing Discord Bots and making games in Unreal Engine 4/5
+- 👀 I have experience in making semi-advanced game and app projects in Unreal Engine 4/5.
-- 🌱 I’m currently learning Java, Python and C#
+- 🌱 I’m currently learning Web Development, Python and C++
 - 💞️ I’m looking to collaborate on (currently nothing)
 - 📫 How to reach me?
-Email: shieldowskyy@protonmail.com | Discord: Shieldowskyy#5834
+Email: shieldowskyy@protonmail.com | Signal: shld.05

 <!---
 Shieldowskyy/Shieldowskyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.